MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 You can export posted sales invoices to Shopify so that buyers can sign in to Shopify and access all their invoices, regardless of which app they were created in.

-You can export posted sales invoices to Shopify as orders by using a report <!--What's the name of the report?--> that creates a batch job.
-The report is available on the Shopify Shop Card page, or you can use Tell Me search to find it.
+You can export posted sales invoices to Shopify as orders by using the **Sync Posted Invoices to Shopify** action on the Shopify Shop Card page, or you can use Tell Me search to find it.
 You can also run the report by using the job queue.

 To enable the capability for a specific shop, go to the **Shopify Shop Card** page and turn on the **Posted Invoice Sync** toggle.
+You also need to configure the **Payment Terms Mapping**.

 The sync includes invoices under the following conditions:

 * The **Shopify Order ID** field contains **0**.
-* The bill-to customer has a mapping in the **Shopify Customers** or **Shopify Companies** tables.<!--can we say pages instead of tables?-->
+* The bill-to customer has a mapping in the **Shopify Customers** or **Shopify Companies** pages.
 * The bill-to customer isn't used as the default customer on the **Shopify Shop Card** or **Shopify Customer Template**.
 * The posted invoice has at least one non-comment line where the **No.** field has a value.